yuyue2013/klipper/docs/Config_Changes.md

 # Changes

+201911??: The pressure_advance_lookahead_time parameter has been
+removed.
+See example.cfg for alternate configuration settings.

 20191112: The tmc stepper driver virtual enable capability is now automatically enabled if the stepper does not have a dedicated stepper enable pin.
 Remove references to tmcXXXX:virtual_enable from the